CivicOSInstitute/open-civic-specs/README.md

 © 2025 CivicOS Institute.
 All Rights Reserved.
 Author: Nicholas A. Cerbone.

+License
+All specifications in this repository are released under the Apache License, Version 2.0.

+This license permits reproduction, distribution, and creation of derivative works while providing explicit patent protections for open-standards content.

+Disclaimer
+These documents describe open technical standards for research and interoperability.
+They do NOT include proprietary source code, algorithms, or operational components of the Logos Engine.
+The CivicOS Institute provides no guarantee of correctness, completeness, or regulatory compliance for any third-party implementation.

+Patent Notice
+No patent rights are granted, implied, or licensed by publication of these specifications.
+All proprietary implementations of the Logos Engine—including compilers, interpreters, DRK environments, and workflow engines—remain the intellectual property of their authors.

+Security Scope
+These documents outline conceptual logic structures and reference architectures.
+They do not describe infrastructure security, deployment practices, or compliance controls.
+Implementers are responsible for their own security and governance requirements.

+Document Versioning
+Current Version: v2.0.0-MASTER
+Future revisions will be published to this repository.

 Overview

 This repository hosts the open technical standards, specifications, and reference formats that define the CivicOS ecosystem.
 These documents establish a shared, interoperable foundation for transforming how municipalities, institutions, and communities structure, interpret, and operate public-service workflows.